Click or tap the 'orange' button for the index of all Brushy Creek Custom Doors pages

 There are 3 groupings of door profiles: Raised Panel, Flat Panel, and Slab.
 The differences:

-- Slab: this is a simple door and drawer front style, yet elegant and depending upon the color selection, can be made to look very modern.
+- Slab: (shown toward the bottom of this page) this is a simple door and drawer front style, yet elegant and depending upon the color selection, can be made to look very modern.
 Slab is flat, all the way across except for the edge profile that you select.
 Any of the six edge choices can be selected for slab doors.
 And there are 3 specialty Slab doors with special deeper inward cut edges.
 Slab drawer fronts would match.
 Additionally, if you wanted to mix slab drawer fronts with raised panel or flat panel doors, you can.

 Flat Panel and Slab are square (rectangular) door styles only.
 The raised panel doors can come in square or arch top doors.
 More info on that on the Door Styles page.